 – Matthew 9:38

 Pray for Bibleless peoples, and pray for the missionaries who serve them.
-Pray for organizations such as New Tribes Mission, Wycliffe Bible Translators, The Seed Co., the International Mission Board and other organizations that are scrambling to reach the remaining 180 million people who don’t have a Bible in their native tongue.
+Pray for organizations such as Ethos 360, Wycliffe Bible Translators, The Seed Co., the International Mission Board and other organizations that are scrambling to reach the remaining 180 million people who don’t have a Bible in their native tongue.
 Such prayer sets the stage for a glorious grand entrance of a glorious Savior.